Pura's 10 minute guide to the Carretera Austral

 "Jeinimeni's lunar ridges, wind-eroded rock formations and desert scenery are one the most unexpected sights in Chilean Patagonia."

 Balmaceda airport is located roughly half-way down the road.
 This is where you might return your car and fly back to Santiago if you choose to start in Puerto Montt, a route followed in our Patagonia Uncovered itinerary.
-The majority of our clients actually begin their Carretera Austral adventure at Balmaceda airport, looping up to Queulat and then back to Coyhaique before venturing south.
+The majority of our clients actually begin their trips at Balmaceda airport, looping up to Queulat and then back to Coyhaique before venturing south.
 Coyhaique itself has few redeeming features and little Patagonian-charm, but it does allow you to enjoy privileged access to our friends' nearby estancia to watch condors up close on their rookery and try a proper Patagonian asado.

 Driving south of here brings you to Cerro Castillo and one of the finest hikes in the Aysén region.
 And barely another visitor in sight.